acmoles/portfolio/portfolio/projects/play.md

 <Content-TextSection rag="rag-4" padding="is-initial">

 This page will feature a curated selection of interaction design experiments and workflow explorations.
-I'm currently inspired by the implications of spatial computing, 3D interfaces and machine learning. _"A generation is coming up who are fluent in 3D interfaces.
+I'm currently inspired by the implications of spatial computing, machine learning and (as always) the interface of digital and physical experiences. _"A generation is coming up who are fluent in 3D interfaces.
 The next generation will be XR natives."_

 </Content-TextSection>